The intersection of web search and artificial intelligence creates a curious dilemma for new generations of students.

 Librarians don't just dish up answers.
 We teach students about the act of search, about how to search, which requires both addressing their existing mental models and closely examining how the new GenAI tools are working with those models.

 Many companies are developing GenAI applications and marketing them to students and educators as effective tools for academic research.
 These tools are commercial products, and most are driven by technological visions that are at cross purposes with educators as they work with students.
-Professor Emily Bender of the University of Washington describes the development of these products as a technologist's dream.Footnote9 But the goals of the creators of these products—efficiency, productivity, time saving—collapse the space between asking a question and finding information.
+As Professor Emily Bender notes, however, “They provide no citations nor other evidence that anyone has been asking for such a system.
+We thus read this ‘promise’ as not coming in response to a demand from users, but rather as a technologist's dream.”Footnote9 But the goals of the creators of these products—efficiency, productivity, time saving—collapse the space between asking a question and finding information.
 That space is a rich learning ground where students learn to evaluate information, where they learn to craft a question, where they experience doubt and discovery, and where they can allow the search process itself to change their mind.
 In other words, learning.

 Librarians can tell you that the citations that you found via AI tools are fake and then we can circle around, begin, and begin again.
 But it does make our job harder.